exceptionless/Website/2015-04-30-filter-and-searching-tutorial-video-exceptionless.md

 You can filter by tag, ID, organization, project, stack, type, value, IP, architecture, user, and much much more.
 Some searches, such as ID, require a prefix (&#8220;id:&#8221;) on the search, but others, such as error.message, can be entered as strings (&#8220;A NullReferenceException occurred&#8221;).
 View a complete list of searchable terms, examples, and FAQs on our <a title="Exceptionless Search Documentation" href="http://docs.exceptionless.com/contents/search/" target="_blank">Searching Documentation Page</a>.

-## We&#8217;re Always Improving &#8211; What Could be Better?
+## We're Always Improving &#8211; What Could be Better?

 Please let us know what you think of the filtering and searching abilities by commenting here on the blog, sending us an in-app support message, or filling out our [contact form](/contact/ "Exceptionless Contact Form").
-We&#8217;re always looking for feedback, and genuinely want to know what you think!
+We're always looking for feedback, and genuinely want to know what you think!